 Is a Web Development Apprenticeship Worth It?

-If you want to gain hands-on experience, build your portfolio, and earn a wage as a web developer, an apprenticeship will be worth it for you.
-This is mainly for graduates who need to gain real-life experience to land higher-level jobs.
-With an apprenticeship, you will work on real clients projects with senior experts and expand your skills in the field.
+If you want to gain hands-on experience, build your portfolio, and earn a good wage, a web developer apprenticeship will be worth it for you.
+You will work on real clients’ projects with senior experts and expand your skills in the field.
+These opportunities are mainly for graduates who need to gain real-life experience to land higher-level jobs.
+One of the reasons to choose a web development apprenticeship is to jumpstart your career.

-Apprenticeships typically do not have any age limitations, although it varies between companies.
+Apprenticeships typically do not have any age limitations, although this varies between companies.
+Oftentimes, apprenticeship opportunities are geared toward recent graduates and those who are in the early stages of their careers.

 Web development is an occupation that pays very well.
-According to the US Bureau of Labor Statistics, the average annual salary of web developers is $77,200.
+According to the US Bureau of Labor Statistics, the average annual salary of web developers is $78,300.
+In general, web development professionals can earn lucrative salaries by working for companies within the tech industry.

 A college degree is not necessary to become a web developer.
-You can become a web developer by enrolling in a coding bootcamp, attending a vocational school, trade school, or community college.
-However, it’s important to note that different companies have different requirements.
+You can become a web developer by enrolling in a coding bootcamp, or attending a vocational school, trade school, or community college.
+However, it’s important to note that different companies have different requirements for new hires.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.